imransmartinsider/flintdocs/controller.md

 ## Rendering Views

-Views are typically stored in the views directory and can be rendered using the view function:
+Views are typically stored in the app/views directory and can be rendered using the view function:

 ```sh
 public function index()